craft & passion

 We use only organically grown grains and flours.
 We are committed to supporting farmers who use sustainable practices in their fields to provide us with the raw materials for our baking.
 Our dollars help to support them and push them forward in their pursuit of using our land in an honorable fashion, as stewards of the earth, rather than pillagers.

 We are also passionate about health.
 We recognize that bread is food, and as such it should be healthful for the folks who eat it.
 We work hard to ensure that our breads and pastries are as healthful and life-giving as possible.
-Long soaking periods, extended fermentation, using organic ingredients, and the use of lots of whole grains; these are the things that make our breads some of the most healthful breads you can buy, anywhere.
+Long soaking periods, extended fermentation, using organic ingredients, and the use of lots of whole grains; these are the things that make our breads some of the most healthful breads you can buy, anywhere

-We mix all of our dough by hand, one small batch at a time.
+We mix most of our dough by hand, one small batch at a time.
 This type of mixing is gentle and allows us to develop the strength of our dough slowly over a period of hours rather than rapidly in a mixer.
 This means we can use regular organic flour, instead of using high-gluten flour typically used in store bought bread.
 We believe this results in a bread which breaks down more easily in the digestive tract than breads which are hyper-developed in industrial mixers.